withastro/astro/examples/with-markdoc/README.md

 └── tsconfig.json
 ```

-Markdoc can be used in content collections _exclusively_ with the `.mdoc` extension.
-See `content/docs/` for an example file.
+Markdoc (`.mdoc`) files can be used in content collections to author your Markdown content alongside Astro and server-rendered UI framework components (React, Vue, Svelte, and more).
+See `src/content/docs/` for an example file.

 You can also apply Astro components and server-rendered UI components (React, Vue, Svelte, etc) to your Markdoc files.
 See `src/content/DocsContent.astro` for an example.